 Ms. Mongelli said they were felt they purchased their home in a buyer’s market, and were able to secure an attractive interest rate and a long-term real estate investment, although the high cost of a new roof wasn’t in their budget and almost cost her the home.
 However, after some negotiation, the seller lowered the price to cover the roof replacement and seal the deal.
-We buy houses in any condition in California and get you a no-obligation cash offer.

 “Take your time and don’t settle for the first thing,” Mrs. Hurtado advised.

 Ms. Mongelli, meanwhile, said she and Mr. Mongelli felt their strict budget, self-discipline, and well thought out planning process helped them find their desired home and achieve their top priorities, minimizing their anxiety and pressure in a challenging market.
-York County painter near you provided them with creative and practical ideas for their home paint project.

 “Timing is everything,” Mrs. Mongelli said.
 “You have to plan and have to do your homework.”